SimLi1333/vidra/docs/docs/guides/install.md

 ```

 ---
----

 ## Uninstall Vidra Operator
 <Admonition type="warning" title="Warning">
-Before uninstalling the Vidra Operator, ensure that you have removed all `VidraResource` resources otherwise finalizer could block the uninstall.
+Before uninstalling the Vidra Operator, ensure that you have removed all `VidraResource` resources; otherwise, the finalizer could block the uninstall.
 </Admonition>
 To completely remove the Vidra Operator and its resources, follow these steps: